 Everybody in the US knows about the “Food Pyramid.”
 It’s a diagram that shows the different food groups and how much serving of each group people should eat to maintain a healthy diet.
 At the top of the pyramid are the sweets and fatty foods that should be low on everybody’s consumption list, but unfortunately, that is exactly what most people are stuffing in their face in great quantities, causing obesity and all other sorts of health issues.

-TrainYourEars EQ 2.0 is a new application for Mac and PC that makes EQ ear training for mixing engineers cool and super intuitive.
-Use it on a regular basis, and the app will help you take the guesswork out of EQing.
+TrainYourEars EQ 2.0 is a new EQ ear training app for Mac and PC that makes EQ ear training for mixing engineers cool and super intuitive.
+Use it on a regular basis, and the app will help you get better at equalization.

 Here’s a list of 9 mix engineering books to consider reading this Christmas season, perfect for some highly valuable off-screen reading time.
 Several are available in multiple formats: for Kindle, as paperback and/or hardcover or even as an audiobook.
 Happy reading, and ultimately: Happy Mixing!